intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 formulate proposals regarding policies that govern the RFC series.
 The intent is that the RSWG operate in a way similar to working groups in the IETF and research groups in the IRTF.
-Therefore, all RSWG meetings shall be open to any participant, subject to intellectual property policies which must be consistent with those of the IETF as specified in BCP 78 {{RFC5378}} and BCP 79 {{RFC8179}}.
+Therefore, all RSWG meetings shall be open to any participant, and all RSWG contributions shall be subject to intellectual property policies, which must be consistent with those of the IETF as specified in BCP 78 {{RFC5378}} and BCP 79 {{RFC8179}}.

 The RSWG shall operate by rough consensus, a mode of operation informationally described in {{RFC7282}}.